joecummings/personal-websitev2/tutorials_md/tutorials.md

 tokenized_data = dataset.map(tokenize_go_emotion, batched=True)
 ```

-In running some experiments, we can see just how much faster `Dataset.map` can be.
+In my experience, `Dataset.map` runs ~200ms faster than linear iteration and automatically caches the result so that each subsequent call takes a fraction of the time to complete.

-> Bonus question: what's a reason we might not want to just define our function as `lambda x: tokenizer(x["text"])` and save a couple lines of code?
+> Bonus question: why wouldn't we want to just define our function as `lambda x: tokenizer(x["text"])` and save a couple lines of code?
 (See answer at the end of the tutorial).

-As mentioned, `emotions` is a rather large dataset and I don't know about you, but I'm trying not to beat the shit out of my already overworked computer.
+As mentioned, `emotion` is a rather large dataset and I don't know about you, but I'm trying not to beat the shit out of my already overworked computer.
 So let's shuffle the data and grab a subset of the examples.

 ```{.python}
 small_train_dataset = tokenized_data["train"].shuffle(seed=42).select(range(1000))